rearc-data/fred-umichigan-consumer-sentiment/README.md

 `DATE, UMCSENT`

-The `UMCSENT` column represents the index at the time of the corresponding `DATE`.
+The `UMCSENT` column represents the consumer sentiment index at the time of the corresponding `DATE`.

 ## More Information